Alexander Pope: Life

 In 1700 his family moved to a small estate at Popeswood, in Binfield, Berkshire, close to the royal Windsor Forest.
 This was due to strong anti-Catholic sentiment and a statute preventing "Papists" from living within 10 mi of London or Westminster.
 Pope would later describe the countryside around the house in his poem Windsor Forest.
 Pope's formal education ended at this time, and from then on, he mostly educated himself by reading the works of classical writers such as the satirists Horace and Juvenal, the epic poets Homer and Virgil, as well as English authors such as Geoffrey Chaucer, William Shakespeare and John Dryden.
 He studied many languages, reading works by French, Italian, Latin, and Greek poets.
 After five years of study, Pope came into contact with figures from London literary society such as William Congreve, Samuel Garth and William Trumbull.

+While living at Binfield, Pope was popularly believed to have composed his early poems while sitting beneath a beech tree in a grove a half mile from his house.
+This tree was later carved with the words "Here Pope sung" and became a local tourist destination termed "Pope's Tree".
+By the 1820s, numerous visitors had carved their names and dates of visiting on the tree as well.
+Pope's Tree was also noted to have become visibly aged and to have lost most of its canopy by this point.

 At Binfield he made many important friends.
-One of them, John Caryll (the future dedicatee of The Rape of the Lock), was twenty years older than the poet and had made many acquaintances in the London literary world.
+One of them, John Caryll the younger (the future dedicatee of The Rape of the Lock), was twenty years older than the poet and had made many acquaintances in the London literary world.
 He introduced the young Pope to the ageing playwright William Wycherley and to William Walsh, a minor poet, who helped Pope revise his first major work, The Pastorals.
 There, he met the Blount sisters, Teresa and Martha (Patty), in 1707.
 He remained close friends with Patty until his death, but his friendship with Teresa ended in 1722.